AbhishekGogna/tut_CNN/README.md

 ## Requirements
 Ensure that you have access to the container.
 I put one at /filer-5/agruppen/QG/gogna.

-In addition, ensure the following paths are correctly set up:
+In addition, ensure the following paths are correctly set up in manage_cc:
 - `cc_dir="../computing_containers/containers"`
 - `usr_scr="../computing_containers/usr_scr"`
 - `ext_lib_blas="../computing_containers/openblas_3.23/inst/qg-10.ipk-gatersleben.de/lib/libopenblas.so"` # see below

+Lastly, you need to create a directory for storing large volume files at /qg-10/data/AGR-QG/temp.
+Modify this path at line 21 in manage_cc.
+Easiest way to do this is
+    ```bash
+    usr_name=$(whoami)
+    mkdir /qg-10/data/AGR-QG/temp/${usr_name}/tut_CNN
+    cd OpenBLAS
+    ```

 In case you did not set up BLAS (next section), i suggest you put "#" in front of line 18 in manage_cc.
 You can use
      ```bash